BCaesarLeo/WarehouseDB/README.md

 Website Designed to:
 1. Login to Website
 a.
 Two Users
-i.
-Admin:  Fourway!
-ii.
-EcoFlex: 12345!

-2. View Inventory(ECOFLEX) and use asynchronous search functionality to find quantities in stock.
+2. View Inventory and use asynchronous search functionality to find quantities in stock.
 Ecoflex  I do need another field named LOCID  “location” to show location.

 3. Audit Page(ECOFLEX) for incoming shipment.(EcoFlex)  - Upload a spreadsheet of expected inventory inbound -  parse data, rename to a database compliant table.